Relationship Between Academic Expectations and Anxiety Among Children/Adolescents

 Research conducted by Dr. Antonia McGuire based upon conversations with educators, researchers and policy makers supported the fact that our youth are experiencing stress related symptoms prematurely.
 Overburdened by homework and extracurricular activities, our fragile youth are not emotionally, psychologically or developmentally prepared to multi task to such a degree.
 It is not uncommon for children as young as 6 or 7 years old to experience psychosomatic symptoms (stomach aches, headaches, irritability) indicative of stress and a precursor to a possible anxiety related disorder later on.
 For our teenagers, this period of time in their lives is a "phenomenal period of growth, development and transition.”
 One must remember that the teenager's brain is not fully mature until the age of twenty five.
 More significantly, important and essential changes are occurring to critical areas of the teenager's brain.

-According to the Canadian Mental Health Association, functions such as"impulse control, judgment of risks and rewards, decision-making, planning, organisation and processing of social and emotional information is in a state off lux, evolving and changing over the course of the next several years."
+According to the Canadian Mental Health Association, functions such as"impulse control, judgment of risks and rewards, decision-making, planning, organization and processing of social and emotional information is in a state off lux, evolving and changing over the course of the next several years."
 Neuroscientists report that the brain of a teenager is "highly susceptible to stressors due to hormonal fluctuations in their brain".

 Growing up in our current society, teenagers are over exposed to multimedia technology that instantly connects them and keeps them connected 24/7.
 Our youth do not have the opportunity to "disconnect from the world" and therefore do not know how to relax.
 Dr. McGuire believes that as parents and educators we must demonstrate to our children the importance of "emotional resiliency".